kulimuh666/VRCX/README.md

 This Variant of VRCX should autoblock user who joins if they are not trusted, are not age verifierd and u have no Mutual Friends
 If one of the things changed it automatically unblocks the user.

-Sry but VRCHat support is slow as hell in response, so i have to thake things in my hand do protect me and others in future (I also dont want to record all my vrchat session to defend myself)
+Sry but VRCHat support is slow as hell in response, so i have to take things in my hand do protect me and others in future (I also dont want to record all my vrchat session to defend myself)

 if its finished i gonna write it here mfg kulimuh666

-(btw iths my first fork of any github program - so please be patience with me)
+(btw it is my first fork of any github program - so please be patience with me)

 <div align="center">